 Matthew McConaughey says it better than I ever could.
 This quick video is worth the watch.
 It’s so convicting and motivating and makes perfect sense.
 And I love me some Matthew McConaughey, don’t you?

-–Get a passport if you don’t already have one, get one!
+–Get a passport.
+If you don’t already have one, get one!
 Or renew the one you’ve got! (you may need it for that trip you’ve always wanted to take!)
-Of course, you will also need to get one of those fancy driver’s licenses too!
+Of course, you will also need to get one of those fancy driver’s licenses!

 –Contact a lawyer and have a will and medical directives drawn up.
 Of course, nobody wants to think about this stuff.
 But, it has to happen.
 It will make things easier for your loved ones who will already be grieving.

 –Talk to a financial adviser and get your finances sorted.
-Whatever your financial situation, you need to know where you stand and what your options are. (knowledge=power)
+Whatever your financial situation, you need to know where you stand and your options. (knowledge=power)

 -Make health appointments.
 Make those appointments that you’ve been putting off.
 You know the ones.